ND7996/PhD_Thesis/Simulation/cpptraj_scripts/readme.md

-diatance.sh - calculate the distance of neighbour residues from a desired residue
+distance.sh - calculate the distance of neighbour residues from a desired residue

 hbond.sh - specified the average of each solute-solute hydrogen bond formed over the course of the trajectory